alexdln/nimpl-cache/packages/cache/README.md

 - `keys()`: Promise<string[]> - Returns all cache keys.
 Useful for tools and different infrastructures.
 - `delete(key: string)`: Promise<void> - Deletes a cache entry.
 Useful for tools and manual cache management.

-#### Main Handlers
+#### Core Handlers

-Main handlers should support the same methods.
+Core handlers should support the same methods.
 Their customization capabilities will be improved in the near future.

 ### Tools and Direct Layer Usage